Understanding COSHH: Essential Guidelines for Workplace Safety

 Once dangerous substances are identified, evaluating the risks associated with their use is vital.
 Key factors to consider include:

-Conducting a risk assessment helps identify which control measures are essential for protecting employees and should be done regularly to account for any changes in operations.
+Conducting a risk assessment helps identify which control measures are essential for protecting employees.
+It should be done regularly to account for any changes in operations.

 Implementing Control Measures